 You will easily noticed, that Hamburg has many parks and green areas.
-In fact, Hamburg is one of the European greenest cities.
+In fact, the city is one of the European greenest cities.
 Lots of people can be found in parks walking, cycling, jogging, skating or just meeting friends.

 One of the most known places in Hamburg is also the Alster Lake.
 Locals like it for its relax atmosphere and good views, while tourists manly come here to embark on the tourist boats, which show Hamburg from another perspective.
 The ride will take you through many water canals, for which Hamburg has more than 2300 bridges.
 This high number makes Hamburg the city with the biggest number of bridges in the world.

-Cycling will most definitely make you hungry and what to eat is of course your own choice.
-But if you are already in Hamburg, trying Fischbrötchen is a must!
+Hamburg in a day, especially after cycling, would be incomplete without trying the Fischbrötchen is a must!
 This is actually a sandwich with fish and if you really want to do it like the locals do, try it with the raw fish – Herring.
 It is normally served with some onions, pickles and a white sauce.
 This local snack / lunch will cost you about 2,50-4 EUR.

 If you like tea or coffee, there is no better place than visiting a teahouse Teekontor Speicherstadt on Dienerreihe street or a coffee roastery in the large brick building in HafenCity.
 The smell of roasted coffee will welcome you already at the front doors…mmmmm….

 The symbol of Hamburg is a church of St. Michaelis.
 It is said to be one of the largest and also the most beautiful churches in Northern Germany.
 It is built in a baroque style, but it is actually a protestant church.
-Even if you are limited with time, go off your bike and walk inside.
+Even if you are limited with time and having just 24 hours in Hamburg, go off your bike and walk inside.
 It is breathtaking, not to mention that climbing the tower offers splendid views over the whole Hamburg, its port and even the nearest countryside.